Catalog of Record

 Coursework Taken as an NKU Undergraduate

-A 500-level course cannot count toward a graduate degree if the student took that course, or any course cross-listed with it, as an undergraduate at NKU.
+A 500-level course taken at the undergraduate level cannot count toward a graduate degree if the student took that course, or any course cross-listed with it, as an undergraduate at NKU.

-Graduate students who are enrolled in seven hours in the fall and spring terms and five hours during the summer term are considered full-time students*.
+Graduate students who are enrolled in six hours in any semester are considered full-time students.
 Full time status for international students is nine hours in the fall and spring terms.

-Students may take up to 12 graduate hours of coursework during each of the fall and spring semesters and nine hours throughout the combined summer terms.
-To enroll in more than 12 credits in fall or spring or more than nine hours in the summer, students should seek the approval of their graduate program director.
+Students may take up to 12 graduate hours of coursework in a semester.
+To enroll in more than 12 credits, students should seek the approval of their graduate program director.

-Appeals may related to one of more of the following: grades, graduation requirements, graduate student honor code, etc.
+Appeals may be related to one or more of the following: grades, graduation requirements, graduate student honor code, etc.

 Waiver of Graduate Policies